 If are traveling by RV, then Maverick Ranch is just down the hill from the resort and it has full hook-ups, WiFi, satellite TV, luxurious bathrooms with private showers, laundromat, state of the art exercise room, and a great pool.
 Maverick Ranch also has indoor space for group gatherings and meetings.
 When you stay at Maverick Ranch, you can enjoy all of the resort amenities and activities at the then current rates.
 Read our review of Maverick Ranch RV Park.

-If you don't golf, you will not be bored when you stay at Lajitas Golf Resort and Spa.
+If you don't golf, you will not be bored when you stay at Lajitas Golf Resort.
 If you just want to relax and chill, you can lounge by the pool, spend time at the spa, or enjoy time sitting on the patio taking in the magnificent views, sunrises, and sunsets.
 But, we recommend that you get off your can and take advantage of all the fun things to see and do in and around the Resort.
 The Resort is loaded with lots of fun activities and things to do, some of which include: ATV tours, horseback riding, skeet shooting, golf, tours, hunting, miles of hiking and biking trails, and lots more.

 We were amazed and surprised at all there is to see and do beside great golf that is associated with the Resort, some of which included: